 - Cook until the edges start to curl and get crispy and the underside is light brown and firm, 2-3 minutes.

 - Slide a spatula (I use a long fish flipper) under the crepe and lift and flip quickly.
-Brush pan lightly with oil or butter between crepes.
+Brush the pan lightly with oil or butter between crepes.

 - When the first crepe is done, place it in an oven-proof dish and keep them warm, 250°F/120°C/Gas ½, placing a piece of parchment paper between them to keep them from sticking.